PajoHack/battleship/README.md

 ![On game start](documentation/on-game-start.png)

-- A welcome message containing the users name is displayed.
+- A welcome message containing the user's name is displayed.
 - The user is asked to begin by placing 3 ships on the board.
 - The user is also told that the game area / board is 5 rows x 5 columns.
 - It is also explained how to place user ships on the board by selecting digits from 0 to 4.